AdobeDocs/experience-platform.en/help/destinations/catalog/cpd/pega.md

 ## Overview {#overview}

 Use the [!DNL Pega Profile Export Connector] in Adobe Experience Platform to create a live outbound connection to your [!DNL Amazon Web Services] (AWS) S3 storage to periodically export CSV data files from Adobe Experience Platform into your own S3 buckets.
 In [!DNL Pega Customer Decision Hub], data jobs can be scheduled to import profiles from S3 storage to update Customer profile data source.
-This helps setup intitial export of profile data and also help sync up new profiles added from Adobe Experience Platform into Pega Customer Decision Hub.
+This helps setup intitial export of profile data and also help sync up new profiles periodically into Pega Customer Decision Hub.
 With up to date profile data in Customer Decision Hub enhances the Pega next-best-action decisioning process both for engagement policies as well as predictors in Adaptive Models.

 >[!IMPORTANT]
 >